PRESS DIGEST- New York Times business news - July 11

-UPDATE 2-Australia's Vocus gets $1.7 bln approach from Affinity, matches KKR bid

-* Shares rise on hopes for bidding war (Recasts and adds investor comment)

-July 11 The following are the top stories on the New York Times business pages.
+July 11 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Dalian Wanda Group said it would sell its theme parks as part of a $9.3 billion deal with the property developer Sunac China Holdings Ltd, that includes 76 hotels and a major chunk of 13 tourism projects. nyti.ms/2u2CdXh